thomasmeessen/Master-Project/report.md

 To study the evolution of gait due to modification such as external power it is useful to have an idea on the activation pattern of the muscles and how it affected by the gait modification.
 The electromyography is thus an essential technique that measure the activity of muscles by placing electrodes on the skin of patient that are able to measure the electric potential generated by muscles cells.
+It has been used for example to pilot an assistance device so that is activate with the same pattern that the assisted muscle with the problem of surface electromyography becoming increasingly difficult as the muscle recruitment reduce as a result of adaption to assistance [@GORDON20072636].

 The singular insight of this techniques is that it able to measure the co-contraction of muscles which are invisible to inverse kinematics but induce a yet unquantified metabolic cost.
 Muscular co-contraction is a well known mechanisms used by the body to stiffen his joints in order to improve it's stability and more generally to control it's movement[@pmid28324993].